vippsas/vipps-woocommerce/README.txt

 * Synchronized products can not be paid via Vipps when using KCO if the price at this moment in time is 0.

 == Changelog ==

+= 1.17.1 =
+* Fixed: Added the new version of an admin JS file that controls the logic for capturing a payment.
+This fixes payment captures.

 = 1.17.0 =
 * Added: Support for WooCommerce High Performance Order Storage (HPOS)